Cygnus101/UrbanSoundClassification/README.md

 ```bash
 python main.py --models/model_.keras --input/audiofile.wav
 ```
-TO use the finetuned transformer (Higher Accuracy):
+To use the finetuned transformer (Higher Accuracy):
 1. Download the finetuned model weights from https://huggingface.co/RajathRajesh12/UrbanSound8kAST/tree/main
 2. Move the weights to model folder
 3. Run the below code with the model name